xu-ellen/disastertrackerhacker/README.md

 regarding natural disasters accessible by the public, until now there has not be an all-encompassing application that has honed these resources into a clean probability calculator.

-Natural Disaster Tracker Hacker can be found on https://disastertrackerhacker.herokuapp.com/ as a free web-based application.
+Disaster Tracker Hacker can be found on https://disastertrackerhacker.herokuapp.com/ as a free web-based application.
 This product may be commercialized as a risk assesment service, such as those in the agriculture sector or for real estate insurance entities.
 In a similar vein, further investments will allow us to enhance our promotional efforts as well as expand our modeling to more niche metrics centered on meteorological or even economic data.
 The Natural Disaster Tracker Hacker has enourmous potential not only the private consumer base sector but in the massive, established industries of crude oil, agriculture, natural resources, and real estate.

+Our ML models and notebooks are held in the `/static/` directory.